sporter42/flask_app/README.md

 (It might take a few minutes for the instance to boot and for the server setup script to complete.
 The next steps should take long enough that it won't be an issue.
 But if you're doing things out-of-order, this is something to keep in mind.)

-## AWS CodeDeploy and CodePipeline
+## AWS CodeDeploy and CodePipeline Setup

 Before you can configure CodeDeploy, you need to create an IAM Service Role for CodeDeploy and an IAM Instance Profile for your EC2 Instance.
 AWS provides excellent instructions for completing these steps: